 Like corporations, however, if the LLC breaks up, then it is up to the owner to file articles of dissolution to include how any debts are settled or paid off.

-Getting help with the creation of a Limited Liability Company is neither difficult nor long.
+Getting help with the creation of a Limited Liability Company is not difficult.

 The creation time of a Florida LLC typically happens quickly once

 all the business forms are in order.
 Turnaround time for most preparers is